-Day The International Coastal Clean-up is one of the largest volunteer efforts in the world dedicated to the health of our oceans.
+Day The International Coastal Clean-up is

+one of the largest volunteer efforts in the world dedicated to the health of our oceans.
 Every year, 20th September is dedicated to this noble cause of cleaning our beaches / shorelines impounded with lots of waste material which is considered non-biodegradable in nature and considered hazardous to the ocean health.
-Indian Coast Guard had been associated with this been organizing clean-up drive for our beaches once in a year to represent its concern for the overall ocean health and generating awareness among public.
-Coast Guard Authority being in operation in coordination with Adapi
+Indian Coast Guard had been associated with this international event in India and has been organizing clean-up drive for our beaches once in a year to represent its concern for the overall ocean health and generating awareness among public.
+Coast Guard Authority being in Mundra would be organizing a clean-up operation in coordination with Adapi .
+Foundation.
+Adapt Equipation gives momentum to "Swachchh Bharat" movement at Juna Bandar, Mundra with Fisher folk community.
+2 league